 During the third-trimester pregnancy hormones kicked in and all became very emotional about everything.
 They were generally overwhelmed and felt they are not ready.
 The fears are back.
 What if the baby comes early?
 Will I be able to breastfeed?
 Have I maintained the right nutrition throughout my pregnancy?

 On the upside, excitement is building about meeting these little babies.
 One mom said it’s like being engaged, as this precious stage of the parent-baby relationship will never be repeated.
 Decisions about when to have a stork party differed depending on cultural backgrounds or whether sharing the gender was important.

 Physically there were a lot of changes as babies were growing fast.
 Moms realised that being feminine and beautiful are not part of this stage of pregnancy!
 They felt heavy, and hormonal changes caused gas and snoring.
 With exhaustion, discomfort, lack of a good night’s sleep and frequent visits to the loo, it’s hard to keep up appearances.
 They are also having to eat smaller meals more regularly again as babies pressed against their tummies.

-Suddenly there was a lot of pressure on mom to “do the right thing” which turned out to be the same thing that the advice givers experienced.
+Suddenly there was a lot of pressure on mom to “do the right thing” which turned out to be the same thing that the advice-givers experienced.
 They found themselves being judged without their special circumstances being known or considered.
-A caesarean section instead of a natural birth?
+A cesarean section instead of natural birth?

-Proudly shared by moms to be and MOM2B® Pregnancy Shakes – support for all the days of pregnancy and afterwards.
+Proudly shared by moms to be and MOM2B® Pregnancy Shakes – support for all the days of pregnancy and afterward.